For financial entities, risk leaders, and compliance teams

 • -Continuous monitoring of provider performance

-• -Direct oversight of critical ICT providers by ESAs
+• -Direct oversight of designated critical ICT third-party providers by the lead overseer

 Information Sharing